w3c-ccg/vcalm/README.md

 npm run lint
 ```

-To assemble bundled `yaml` files, as well as an all-in-one bundle of all definitions
+To assemble bundled `yaml` files, as well as an all-in-one bundle of all definitions,
 run the following:

 ```bash